laddhakartik2004/Basics_of_RStudio/README.md

 1. Basic functions, commands and format in RStudio
 2. Data Selection- by single or multiple selectors
 3. Data Manipulation
-3. Data Analysis- PC, Regression, hcluster.
+3. Data Analysis- Basics of PC, Regression, hcluster.
 4. Data Visualisation- Using various plotting techniques, attached are a histogram and an overlay plot in png.

 ## Clone my repository